-Teens gain confidence and courage through adventures such as camping, canoeing, and hiking mountains in the Bigelow Range, performing on stage in a theatrical blockbuster, competitive athletics, completing the Zip Line Challenge, going white water rafting, and doing community service projects such as digging in community gardens, building wildlife habitat, and cleaning local beaches.
+Summer Leadership Challenge is a summer camp-like experience where teens gain confidence and courage through adventures such as camping, canoeing, and hiking mountains in the Bigelow Range, performing on stage in a theatrical blockbuster, competitive athletics, completing the Zip Line Challenge, going white water rafting, and doing community service projects such as digging in community gardens, building wildlife habitat, and cleaning local beaches.

 Summer at Hyde is about challenging yourself through exploring new interests, strengthening current skills and gaining a new appreciation of your unique potential as a student and a family.
 The program takes place on the Bath, Maine campus.

 Teens ages 13-18

 Since school is for kids, and Hyde is for families, we have something especially for parents and guardians.
 If you register your teen for Summer Leadership Challenge and pay the deposit by April 15, 2018, you will receive;

 - The Biggest Job We’ll Ever Have: Find the Right Balance Between Character and Achievement for Your Child by Laura and Malcolm Gauld (Scribner, 2002).
 Offering a new paradigm for reconnecting education with values, Laura and Malcolm outline a clear route to raising happy and confident kids.